chromium/chromium/docs/updater/functional_spec.md

 As shown above, `{command format}` needs to be the complete path to an executable followed by optional parameters.

-If "AutoRunOnOSUpgrade" is non-zero, the command is invoked when the updater detects an OS upgrade.
-In this case, `command format` can optionally contain a single substitutible parameter, which is filled in with the OS versions in the format `{Previous OS Version}-{Current OS Version}`.
-It is ok to have a static command line as well if the OS versions information is not required.
+If "AutoRunOnOSUpgrade" is set to `1`, the corresponding command is invoked when the updater detects an OS upgrade.
+In this case, `command format` can optionally contain a single substitutible parameter `%1`, which is filled in with the OS versions in the format `{Previous OS Version}-{Current OS Version}`.

+For example, if the `{command format}` for an `AutoRunOnOSUpgrade` command is:
+`c:\path-to\echo.exe %1 StaticParam`

+then on an OS upgrade from OS version `9.0.22631.0.0` to OS version `10.0.22631.0.0`, the `AutoRunOnOSUpgrade` will be run as follows:
+`c:\path-to\echo.exe 9.0.22631.0.0-10.0.22631.0.0 StaticParam`

+It is ok to have a static command line with no `%1` for an `AutoRunOnOSUpgrade` command if the OS versions information is not required.

 #### Usage
 Once registered, commands may be invoked using the `execute` method in the